apache/tvm/docs/langref/relay_type.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Besides a name, an ADT needs to store the constructors that are used
-to define it and any type paramters used within them.
+to define it and any type parameters used within them.
 These are
 stored in the module, :ref:`analogous to global function definitions<module-description>`.

 While type-checking uses of ADTs, the type system sometimes must